apache/sirona/src/site/markdown/configuration.md

 -->
 ## Configuration features
 ### Location
-Configuration relies on `sirona.properties` file which should be found in the commons-monitoring-core classloader.
+Configuration relies on `sirona.properties` file which should be found in the sirona-core classloader.

 Note: you can change the file name using `org.apache.sirona.configuration` system property.